abacedariangirl/peh-demo/pages/Page_Photographers.md

 {% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}

+{% include feature/nav-menu.html sections="About CollectionBuilder CSV;About the About Page" %}

 # Romualdo Moscioni

 The second photographer is Romualdo Moscioni.
 The PEH collection has a red bound photo album entitled ‘Roma’.
 The book in the PEH archives has a front end plate that serves as an advertisement for his business.
 The business is located on the Via Condotti.
 He moved to this location in 1889.